Course syllabus

 - "Batch": Each step of gradient descent uses all the training examples.

-- Vector is an n 1 matrix
+Vector is an n

 - Matrices are usually denoted by uppercase names while vectors are lowercase.